Top Things To See and Do in Hua Hin, Thailand

 See everything Hua Hin has to offer | © iStock

 Home to heritage sites, natural beauty spots and a variety of first-class restaurants, the city of Hua Hin makes for a great day out.

 Hua Hin Night Market

-If you are desperate to live like a local, Hua Hin Night Market is surely the place you want to be in.
-Situated at the intersection of Pecthkasem Road and Dechanuchit Road, this market becomes crowded after 6.30 p.m., and many handicrafts are sold along the streets.
-Seafood stalls are popular in night market, and a grilled seafood smell penetrates the whole market.
-You can also try tasty local street dishes likes mini pancakes and mango sticky rice.
+If you are desperate to see Hua Hin through the eyes of someone local, head to this night market.
+Situated at the intersection of Pecthkasem Road and Dechanuchit Road, the market becomes crowded after 6.30pm, and many handicrafts are sold along the streets.
+Seafood stalls are popular, and the smell of grilled seafood permeates throughout.

-Plearn Wan is a two-story, courtyard-style building made from wood.
-This shopping center imitates the people of the 1950s, with shops selling vintage clothings.
-The street snacks in here are local and traditional, and some of which are a combination of old and new Thai cuisine, such as tong muan sod which is a sweetened pancake.
-There are also some unique guesthouses where you can stay for a night and continue your shopping experience the next day.
+Plearn Wan is a two-storey, courtyard-style building made from wood.
+This retail centre is full of shops selling vintage clothing.
+The street snacks in here are local and traditional, with some combining old and new flavours.
+There are also guesthouses, so you can stay for a night and head back to the shops the next day.

 Black Mountain Water Park